 5) What can customers find in Sylvia’s other than beauty treatments?

 Not only do we offer beauty treatments, we sell handbags and also offer two stand up sunbeds.

 6. How can people get hold of you if they wish to book an appointment?

 There are so many ways to get hold of us!
 We have a Facebook and Instagram page - Sylvias Salon Kirton.
 Our contact phone number is 01205 722012.

 Our therapists at Sylvia’s offer a very friendly and professional service to customers at all times.

 Kirton Church Fund

-The March draw takes place on Sunday 22nd and the winning numbers will be printed in the May magazine.
+The April draw takes place on Sunday 25th and the winning numbers will be printed in the June magazine

 The prize fund each month is 1/4 of the money taken each month.
-The rest of the money goes to the Kirton Church.
+The rest of the money goes to the Kirton Church Fund.
 The more people that join the higher the prize fund and the more money we raise for the church.